 Methodology

 A basic (generic) qualitative approach was deemed most appropriate for the research objectives.
 This approach “…seeks to discover and understand a phenomenon, a process, the perspectives and worldviews of the people involved, or a combination of these,” (Merriam 2002, 6).
 The generic method is limited to a certain number of base assumptions and action patterns.
 It is flexible, drawing from formal methodologies (such as phenomenology or grounded theory) without committing “full allegiance” to any of them (Kahlke 2014, 39).
-This flexibility makes it suitable for the present study, which seeks to find unrestricted perspective on its subject.
+This flexibility makes it suitable for the present study, which seeks an unrestricted perspective on its subject.

 The main research tool is semi-structured in-depth interviews.
 In addition, I examined and analyzed documents from sources including: the Israel Ministry of Education, police reports, transcripts of Knesset (parliament) debates, government policy decisions, and news media.
 I conducted several limited on-site observations of school security guards at work.